SergeantMahdi/CPP_Logger/README.md

 //make an instance
 	SyncLogging logger;

-	logger.setSaveLogFileStatus(true); //start logging into the file
+	logger.enableFileLogging(true); //start logging into the file

 	logger.Log(LogLevel::ERROR, "This is an error log"); //default filename is Log.log

-	logger.setSaveLogFileStatus(false); //Stop logging into the file }
+	logger.enableFileLogging(false); //Stop logging into the file }
 ```
 <h3>Set A Custom File Name:</h3>